ESU – European Students’ Union

 What is ESU?

 The European Students’ Union is a membership organisation of national unions of students in Europe.
 It has 47 members from 39 different countries.
 Through its members, ESU represents over 20 million students in Europe.
 Its headquarters are in Brussels.
 The overall aim of ESU is to represent and promote the educational, social, economic and cultural interests of students at a European level, By working with ESU, USI is able to contribute to debate and influence the European Union, the Bologna Follow Up group(BFuG), the Council of Europe and UNESCO.
 ESU is also a member of the European Youth Forum.
 ESU have a vision of equal educational and social opportunities in an open and democratic Europe where students work together to shape a sustainable future.
 This vision accords with USI’s own views around international co-operation.

-USI attends four events every year, and delegations are normally made of the relevant Executive Team and officers from USI’s Membership Organisations.
-Officers who are interested in attending an ESU event must submit an application, which is reviewed by members of the Vice President for Academic Affairs’ Advisory Committee.
-Two to three members are normally selected to attend each event.
+USI attends four events every year, and delegations are normally made of the relevant Coiste Gnó officers and officers from USI’s Membership Organisations.
+Two to three members of our Member Organisations are normally selected to attend each event.

 A non-voting discussion forum that through debates and workshops and speakers allows members to exchange good practice and develop their own thinking around policies.
 These are ordinarily hosted in September and May by various member national unions.